Geo-Leo/resume/README.md

 <h2 class="shade">Work Experience</h2>
 **GIS Data Collector** | [One Hundred Feet Inc.](https://www.beans.ai/) <br> South Pasadena, CA | _June 2022 - Present_ <br>
-  - Perform inspections of sub-address features (i.e. units & stairwells) at multi-unit housing sites, input data on a mobile device, and utilize parcel and satellite maps to efficiently survey sites
+  - Geocode the locations of police and fire department stations, join parcel and demographic data to field data, and calculate the distance to the nearest police/ fire department station to create a robust dataset
+  - Create a Python script and build a Python/ ModelBuilder toolbox to automate the geoprocessing of data
   - Create an ArcGIS Field Maps app with ArcGIS Online, utilize the app for field data collection, build a web map app displaying the data, and export data to Excel to track the completion of sites surveyed
+  - Perform inspections of sub-address features (i.e. units, elevators, stairwells) at multi-unit housing sites, input data on a mobile device, and utilize parcel and satellite maps to efficiently survey sites
   - Digitize/ edit features and input data with the Beans.ai MapMaker app to produce accurate maps
-  - Build an ArcGIS dashboard app and create graphs of data in Python to summarize data in real time
+  - Build an ArcGIS dashboard app to summarize and present data in real time
-  - Geocode the locations of police and fire department stations, join parcel and demographic data to field data, and calculate the distance to the nearest police/ fire department station to create a robust dataset
-  - Create a Python script and build a Python/ ModelBuilder toolbox to automate the geoprocessing of data
   - Assist in locating, collecting, and GPSing prospective sites into a Geodatabase
+  - Manage data, compute statistics, and create graphs with Python to develop a preliminary spatial model
   <br><br>

+  Geocode the locations of police and fire department stations, join parcel and demographic data to field data, and calculate the distance to the nearest police/ fire department station to create a robust dataset
+Create a Python script and build a Python/ ModelBuilder toolbox to automate the geoprocessing of data Create an ArcGIS Field Maps app with ArcGIS Online, utilize the app for field data collection, build a web map app displaying the data, and export data to Excel to track the completion of sites surveyed
+Perform inspections of sub-address features (i.e. units, elevators, stairwells) at multi-unit housing sites, input data on a mobile device, and utilize parcel and satellite maps to efficiently survey sites
+Digitize/ edit features and input data with the Beans.ai MapMaker app to produce accurate maps Build an ArcGIS dashboard app to summarize and present data in real time
+Assist in locating, collecting, and GPSing prospective sites into a Geodatabase Manage data, compute statistics, and create graphs with Python to develop a preliminary spatial model

 **Job gap due to the Coronavirus** | _(May 2020 - May 2022)_ <br>
   - Took courses in GIS and Computer Information Technology